bionanoimaging/IndexFunArrays.jl/README.md

 ### Benchmark
-We can see that there is only a small number of 496 bytes allocated and not the full ~763MiB.
+We can see that there is only a small number of 496 bytes allocated and not the full memory.
 The following benchmark shows that the performance is almost as good as with `CartesianIndices`:
 ```julia
 julia> include("examples/benchmark.jl")